cljung/B2C-devdiv/7-graphapi/README.md

 $MemberstipStatusAttrName = (New-GraphExtensionAttribute "MembershipStatus" $b2cExtensionsApp "String").name
 ```

 The command `New-GraphUser` will create a new user object.
-The standard user attributes are passed as parameters like `-DisplayName`, but additional attributes to stored are passed in a dictionary in key/value pairs.
+The standard user attributes are passed as parameters like `-DisplayName`, but additional attributes to store are passed in a dictionary in key/value pairs.
 In the below case it is the extension attributes that are being passed this way, but you could set values for standard attributes like `city` and `streetAddress` this way too.

 ```powershell
 # create a user